-The eight large buttons of the TUNAMINI serve a dual purpose.
+The eight large buttons arranged across the front of the WORLDEMINI serve a dual purpose.
 Their exact duties are determined by the state of the Shift and Pads buttons.

 For example: The pads can be assigned to trigger up to sixteen particular MIDI notes (drums, stabs, bass notes, whatever).
-When the Pads 1-8/9-16 button is not lit, the first bank of pads is active (1-8) which will send notes message at this moment.
-The 8 pads are just 8 keys now.
-Use the WORLDE TUNAMINI software editor to edit the key value for each pad.
-The default is sending the note message on Channel 10.
-When the Pads 1-8/9-16 button is lighting, the second bank of pads is active (9-16) whose default is to send CC No. so the pads won't produce any sound when pressed in this mode.
+When the Pads 1-8/9-16 button is not lit, the first bank of pads is active (1-8).
+When the Pads 1-8/9-16 button is lit, the second bank of pads is active (9-16).

 However, when used in conjunction with the Shift button, the pads will recall one of eight MIDI presets.
 This is accomplished by holding the Shift button and pressing one of the pads.
-For example, if you hold the shift button and press Pad1 the bank1 will be recalled.